 To combat generational shaming and the perpetuation of negative stereotypes

 It is so easy to fall victim to a negative outlook on other generations.
-Naturally, people are more comfortable and familiar with what they’ve grown up with and as a result believe that they belong to the best generation.
+Naturally, people are more comfortable and familiar with what they’ve grown up with and as a result, believe that they belong to the best generation.
 However, this favor is often paralleled by a negative outlook on other generations and the acceptance of negative stereotypes.
-It is vital to our desired success that rather than ignore or dismiss these negative stereotypes within our organizations that we make greater efforts to actively combat them.
-Instead of pretending they don’t exist, we should recognize them and address these inaccurate perceptions.
+It is vital to our desired success that rather than ignore or dismiss these negative stereotypes within our organizations we make greater efforts to actively combat them.
+Instead of pretending, they don’t exist, we should recognize them and address these inaccurate perceptions.
 We should encourage a mindset shift that includes examining what each generation brings to the table and realizing how varying perspectives and experiences benefit the organization as a whole.
 For example, the easy assumption for some to make is that Gen Z is “addicted to technology”.
 However, if we shift our mindset, it may look more like this… “Gen Z grew up with technology in every part of their life which means they know how to effectively utilize it”.

 Focus on Adaptability